FluidCoding/PlayMeKeyboard/README.md

-# Node.js Websocket Test
+# Node.js Websocket Multiplayer keyboard

-A tiny demo using the [einaros/ws](http://einaros.github.io/ws/) WebSockets implementation.
+Use Keyboard keys to play some strange.

 # Running Locally